 Homeschool graduation brought new experiences.
 Lidya worked at the Hong Kong restaurant in Kuna for a time saving money for school at C.W.I.
 She joined the dental assistant program and studied hard getting her associates degree and graduating at the Taco Bell Arena.
 There was much noise and cheering from our end when she walked across the platform and picked up her diploma.

 Lidya loved her dentistry career and regaled us with stories.
 The people she worked with adored her and she was a favorite among patients.
 Her dad teased her to watch out for the guy who would come in to get his teeth cleaned weekly just to see her.
 She would only laugh.

 During this time her love for Lord, always present, really blossomed and grew, bringing her parents great joy.
 We were extra blessed when she'd take time off work to come to the coast with us.
 There was always much laughter and fun.
 She also really enjoyed her little nieces and nephews.

 Sadly, Lidya went to be with our Heavenly Father November 9th after going to bed at home, suffering a seizure, and dying in her sleep.
 Twelve years with Lidya was not enough.
 She is survived by nine heartbroken siblings, parents, grandparents, aunts, uncles, nieces, nephews and cousins.

 Lidya would not want us to remain heartbroken though.
 Her faith is in the Lord, and in the salvation offered only by Jesus.
 Her story isn't done.
 She is in heaven, and we look forward to seeing her again.
 That's what Lidya would want each and every one of us to know.
 In Christ alone our hope is found!

-To send flowers to Lidya's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Lidya Meseret Ostyn, please visit our floral store.